cloudwego/cloudwego.github.io/content/en/docs/hertz/getting-started/_index.md

 As for the project dictionary layout, here is a project layout sample that you can refer to.
 You can also organize the layout based on your business scenario.

 ## Directory Structure
-As for the project directory structure ，you may check [Project Layout](https://github.com/golang-standards/project-layout) for reference, it can be organized according to the actual situation of the business logic.
+As for the project directory structure, you may check [Project Layout](https://github.com/golang-standards/project-layout) for reference, it can be organized according to the actual situation of the business logic.

 ## More examples